 2. CBD MAKES YOU SLEEPY

 Some people are weary to take CBD oil because they think it will make them drowsy.
-Although it’s true that CBD oil can serve as a sleep aid, it’s not ambien.
+Although it’s true that CBD oil may serve as a sleep aid, it’s not ambien.
 CBD only boosts your endocannabinoid system, which inherently regulates your sleep-wake cycles.
 This means you start feeling more tired at night and more awake during the day.
 This is what makes CBD so magical!
-It’s a sedative and an energy booster all in one!
+It has the potential to be a sedative and an energy booster all in one!
 One study has found a link between the time of the dose and whether it would make us feel either sleepy or alert.
-Insomniacs have also benefited from CBD’s credited anti-anxiety, anti-depression, and pain-management activities.

 3. CBD WILL GET YOU “HIGH”